-Opponents of voluntary, active euthanasia often are worried, that the legalization of the aforementioned practice gives too much power and responsibility to physicians treating the patients.
-Since a patient would make a decision based on a diagnosis made by his physician, the risk of faulty diagnosis must be taken into account.
+Opponents of voluntary, active euthanasia often are worried that its legalization gives too much power and responsibility to physicians treating patients.
+Since a patient would make a decision based on a diagnosis made by their physician, the risk of faulty diagnosis must be taken into account.

-Doctors and physicians are fallible and medical literature knows seemingly hopeless cases, which ended with a patient’s recovery.
-With that in mind, the finality of applied euthanasia means that it is inevitable, that some patients that could be cured will die because of a faulty or incomplete diagnosis, based on which they made a request for euthanasia.
-Such risk, in light of the Hippocrates oath and the sanctity of life, is unacceptable.
+Doctors and physicians are fallible and there are many examples of seemingly hopeless cases which ended with a patient’s recovery.
+With that in mind, the finality of active euthanasia means that it is inevitable that some patients that could be cured will die because of a faulty or incomplete diagnosis.
+Such risk, in light of the Hippocratic oath and the sanctity of life, is unacceptable.

-The possibility of such situations does not imply, that the practice of euthanasia is as a whole unethical or unjustified.
-In cases, where multiple doctors agreed beyond a reasonable doubt that the illness is terminal, a very unlikely possibility of an error is not enough to deny an option of a voluntary, active euthanasia.
+The possibility of such situations does not imply that the practice of euthanasia is as a whole unethical or unjustified.
+In cases where multiple doctors have agreed beyond a reasonable doubt that the illness is terminal, a very unlikely possibility of an error is not enough to deny the option of voluntary active euthanasia.

-A physician is responsible for making a diagnosis.
-A physician, as a human being, is fallible and prone to error.
-Therefore, if we cannot rule out a possibility of an unwarranted death based on faulty diagnosis, we shouldn't legalize the voluntary, active euthanasia.
+[P1] A physician is responsible for making a diagnosis.
+[P2] A physician, as a human being, is fallible and prone to error.
+[P3] If we cannot rule out a possibility of an unwarranted death based on faulty diagnosis, we shouldn't legalize voluntary active euthanasia.

-The very unlikely scenario of a sudden recovery cannot be the justification for withholding a euthanasia for patients, who suffer gravely and will die beyond a reasonable doubt.
+[Rejecting P3] The very unlikely scenario of a sudden recovery cannot be the justification for withholding a euthanasia for those patients who suffer gravely and will die from their illness.